Skip to main content

 Technology and IP licensing: when a patent broker or technology adviser introduces a licensee to a patent owner (or vice versa) and needs protection against the parties agreeing terms without paying the broker’s commission.

-Joint ventures and strategic partnerships: when a party facilitates an introduction between two businesses for the purpose of a joint venture, and needs to preserve its role as a participant or adviser in the resulting venture.
+Joint ventures and strategic partnerships: when a party supports an introduction between two businesses for the purpose of a joint venture, and needs to preserve its role as a participant or adviser in the resulting venture.

 Private equity and investment brokerage: when a placement agent or finder introduces a limited partner investor to a private equity fund, requiring confirmation that the fund will not accept the investment without paying the agreed placement fee.